aridhia/ga4gh-federation-poc/README.md

 The PoC will use the GA4GH [reference implementation server](https://github.com/ga4gh/server).
 Additional documentation is available on [github](https://github.com/ga4gh/server) and at the project's [documentation pages](http://ga4gh-reference-implementation.readthedocs.org/en/develop)

-TODO - See instructions in the 'setup' folder when ready
+For detailed instructions see the [installation notes](docs/installation.md)

 # Running the test script